RoySegall/behat/README.md

 `admin/config/development/behat` and you can check which files you want to run.
 This isn't a good practice since it's not running in batch operation.

-The base way is to use drush: `drush bin/behat PROVIDER URL`.
+The best way is to use drush: `drush bin/behat PROVIDER URL`.

 The `PROVIDER` is the ID for the FeatureContext plugin.
 In our case is `behat`.